mathewlippincott/headfullofair/_posts/2018-07-16-detroit-kite-festival.md

 I went to the [Detroit Kite Festival](https://detroitkitefestival.org/) with Colleen Donaldson and we had a blast!
 The organizers pulled off a wonderful and inclusive festival complete with a huge stack of kites to borrow, A kite book library, free kid-oriented kite making out of paper, free kites from sponsors, and my favorite part, a free kitemaking booth called "Will It Fly?" with stacks of reused materials for kite making.

 We caught a Wind Jammers performance while the Detroit Philharmonic played, and I ran into Dave Bydlowski from the [AREN Project](https://www.globe.gov/web/aren-project).
-Colleen and Dave made it into the Detroit Free Press.
+Colleen and Dave [made it into the Detroit News](https://www.detroitnews.com/picture-gallery/news/local/detroit-city/2018/07/15/detroit-kite-festival/36894925/).

 The gallery below has some notes.
+Many of the photos are by Colleen Donaldson.
 I also took some [aerial photos](/post/detroit-kite-festival-aerial-photos).

 {% include gallery %}